 Drooling, skin irritations, vomiting, and diarrhea can all lead to dehydration in pets.
 So, it’s best to keep an eye out for any of these symptoms and monitor your pets carefully.

-If your cat or dog has access to marigolds, keep a tight eye on him or her.
-Even though they aren’t regarded as very hazardous, Your best bet is to teach your pets to avoid all plants.
+If your cat or dog has access to marigolds, keep a close eye on him.
+Even though they aren’t regarded as very hazardous, marigolds can still cause slight harm to your pet.
 Discourage your pets from eating these colorful blooms, and they’ll be less likely to consume other, potentially more dangerous plants in the future.

 FAQs (Frequently Asked Questions)